christosgalano/christosgalano.github.io/_posts/2023-10-13-github-security-branch-protection-rules.md

 ![require-deployments](/assets/images/github/security/require-deployments.webp)

-So, following this logic, we can see that in order to merge into the main branch, the deployments of both the development and production environments must succeed.
+So, following this logic, we can see that to merge into the main branch, the deployments of both the development and production environments must succeed.

 ### Do not allow bypassing the above settings

 By default all these rules do not apply to administrators and custom roles with the "bypass branch protections" permission.
-In order to enforce these rules for all users, you can enable the "Do not allow bypassing the above settings" option.
+To enforce these rules for all users, you can enable the "Do not allow bypassing the above settings" option.

 ![do-not-allow-bypassing](/assets/images/github/security/do-not-allow-bypassing.webp)